 In my experience, having the parent create the schedule doesn’t work well.
 Instead, ask for input from your kids, if they’re old enough.
 I would advise against making the schedule too strict.
 For instance, when my kids first started staying home in March, my youngest, who is 10, went to work making a fairly strict schedule.
 We followed it for about a week, but we all felt confined by it.

-Now, in the four weeks we’ve been home, we’ve relaxed that schedule a bit.
+Now, in the four weeks that we’ve been home, we’ve relaxed the schedule a bit.
 The kids still get up at the same time they used to when they went to school, so our morning routine is largely the same.
 Then, at the time that we would normally take the kids to school, we start school work.
 We follow a general routine of which order we do subjects, and that just makes life easier.
 We don’t have to take the time to decide what we want to do next.

 Allow More Free Time Then Normal